ianpetercreative/the-trailhead/README.md

-# Hiking Trails App
+# The Trailhead

 ## Description

-The Hiking Trails App is a web application that helps outdoor enthusiasts discover and share their favorite hiking trails.
+The Trailhead App is a web application that helps outdoor enthusiasts discover and share their favorite hiking trails.
 Users can browse a collection of hiking trails, view trail details, leave reviews, and add new trails to the database.
 Whether you're looking for your first trail or looking for a new place to explore, this app will help you find your next adventure. **Welcome to The Trailhead!**

 ## Screenshots
 #### All Hikes Page